mfkimbell/snake-in-python/README.md

 # snake-in-python

 The goal of this project was to learn the fundamentals of `pygame`.
 Some of the concepts I learned in this project were rendering, collision, game loops, user input, and screen coordiates.
+I followed the following guide by Eureka: https://www.edureka.co/blog/snake-game-with-pygame/

 **Tools Used:**
 * `pygame` to render all visuals